MagMaj00/MCP3208-Adafruit-FT232h/README.md

 =======

 ## test.py
   In this example you have only options for single-ended mode.
-You can change channel for 0 to 7 and time interval between measurements.
+You can change channel for 0 to 7 and time interval between measurements in while loop.

           while True:

           readvalue = read_adc_val(5)
           time.sleep(5)
           print(readvalue)

 ## Python Application